Latest News

 Century Aluminum has been working on a new smelter for years, but the company still doesn't have a reliable source of power at a competitive price to fuel the electrolysis process.

-Tariffs will continue determining the final price for American buyers as long as imports are needed to meet the domestic demand.
+Tariffs will continue to affect the final price of American buyers as long as imports are needed to meet the domestic demand.

 Uncertainty in Trading